 While completing their internships, degree candidates are supervised by carefully identified and specially trained mentor teachers in area Professional Development Schools where Trinity has developed a long and sustained partnership.
 These schools are: Lee High School (NEISD), International School of the Americas (NEISD), STEM (NEISD), Jackson Middle School (NEISD), Lamar Elementary (SAISD), and the Advanced Learning Academy (SAISD).
 Teaching is complex, professional work that requires a broad repertoire of knowledge, skills, and the judgment developed from experience about how to best use this repertoire for success.
 Intensive coaching relationships are prominent in a Trinity education, allowing students to hone their practice through a supportive apprenticeship.

-For the 2019-20 academic year the total estimated cost of tuition for the M.A.T. program is approximately $56,644.
+For the Class of 2021 the total cost of tuition for the M.A.T. program is $15,00.
+A complete breakdown of the estimated cost of attendance can be found online.
 Trinity University and the education department offer scholarship assistance and sources of aid including teaching residencies, federal grants, endowed funds, and low-interest student loans.
 After graduation, candidates are encouraged to consider student loan forgiveness opportunities available to working teachers.
 The department is committed to meeting the need of all students and reducing our students' overall indebtedness.
 Contact the department for more information at 210-999-7501.